 There have been eight former Pittsburgh Pirates players born on this date, among them two very recent ones.
-Chris Snyder (1981) spent the last two seasons with the Pirates after coming over in the five player deal the Pirates made at the 2010 trading deadline with the Arizona Diamondbacks.
+Chris Snyder (1981) spent two seasons with the Pirates after coming over in the five player deal the Pirates made at the 2010 trading deadline with the Arizona Diamondbacks.
 The Pirates gave up DJ Carrasco, Ryan Church and Bobby Crosby in the deal and along with Snyder, they received Pedro Ciriaco.
 Snyder played 40 games with Pittsburgh after the trade, hitting just .169 with five homers.
 In 2011 he played in only 34 games before he was sidelined with a back injury that required surgery.
-He was hitting .271 with 17 RBI’s at the time of his injury.
+He was hitting .271 with 17 RBIs at the time of his injury.
 He was let go after the season and has since signed with the Astros for 2012.
 Argenis Diaz (1987) played for the Pirates in 2010.
 He came to the Pirates from the Red Sox in the Adam LaRoche deal in 2009.
 He played 22 games for the Pirates in his only season in Pittsburgh, 15 of those games came as a shortstop.
-He hit .242 in 36 plate appearances with two RBI’s and no runs scored.
-He was released following the 2010 season and spent this past season at AAA as a member of the Detroit Tigers organization.
+He hit .242 in 36 plate appearances with two RBIs and no runs scored.
+He was released following the 2010 season and has spent the next three seasons at AAA as a member of the Detroit Tigers organization.

 Other players born on this date include: